 And he clearly wasn’t the only famous American to eat at the Botín: on the wall behind our table, a framed but fading letter on White House notepaper – from Nancy Reagan, of all people.

 And the food?
-Well, the cochinillo was pretty good, cooked in an horno de leña (wood oven) that’s as old as the restaurant itself.
+Well, you can see why Hemingway dropped by.
+The cochinillo was pretty good, cooked in an horno de leña (wood oven) that’s as old as the restaurant itself.
 The skin was nice and crispy in true Segovian style (Segovia, about an hour west of Madrid, claims the best cochinillo in Spain).